How to Get Your Film into the Sundance Film Festival with Trevor Groth

 Why Filmmakers are Always So Damn Broke & What They Can Do to Change It

-Enjoyed 5 Rules to Make Money Selling Indie Films?
+Enjoyed How to Get Your Film into the Sundance Film Festival with Trevor Groth?
 Please share it in your social networks (Facebook, Twitter, email etc) by using social media buttons at the side or bottom of the blog.
 Or post to your blog and anywhere else you feel it would be a good fit.
 Thanks.

 I welcome thoughts and remarks on ANY of the content above in the comments section below…